-Configure PingOne Protect evaluations in web applications protected by PingAccess and set PingAccess's response to the different levels of risk scores that might be returned.
+Configure PingOne Protect risk evaluations in web applications protected by PingAccess and set PingAccess's response to the different levels of risk scores that might be returned.

-PingOne Protect monitors end-user requests and generates a risk score of low, medium, or high, based on the user's activity and device context.
+PingOne Protect monitors end user requests and generates a risk score of low, medium, or high, based on the user's activity and device context.

-The following topics demonstrate how to integrate PingOne Protect evaluations within PingAccess and create PingAccess risk policies to leverage different responses to end-user requests based on their determined risk score.
+The following topics demonstrate how to integrate PingOne Protect evaluations within PingAccess and create PingAccess risk policies to leverage different responses to end user requests based on their determined risk score:

 - To configure a risk policy, see Adding a risk policy.

 - To assign a risk policy to a specific application or application resource, see Application field descriptions and Adding application resources.

 PingAccess evaluates the risk policies assigned to each application and resource before processing application and resource-specific rules and rule sets.

 - PingAccess collects user data, such as user ID and user-agent IP address, then sends a risk evaluation request to PingOne Protect each time the <riskCheckInterval> that you specified in the risk policy passes.

 specified in the risk policy for the determined risk score or for a failed

 evaluation if PingAccess is unable to